 Essential WACE courses

-Desirable WACE coursesAt least one science course at level 2A/2B from the following: Biological Sciences, Chemistry, Earth and Environmental Science, Human Biological Science, Integrated Science, Physics or Psychology
+Desirable WACE coursesAt least one ATAR science course from the following list: Biology, Chemistry, Earth and Environmental Science, Human Biology, Integrated Science, Physics or Psychology

 Please refer to the following statements before applying for this course: